TurkuForge/baby-project-deployment/README.md

 That comes with some drawbacks, but some benefits as well.
 We publish individual releases from each repo and use this repo to deploy them.

 We use [Dokku](https://dokku.com/) for deployment.
-The main reason is that it's quite easy to set up, scale and maintain.
+The main reason is that it's quite easy to set up, scale, and maintain.
 You can however deploy it locally as well using Docker.

 First build it 🛠
 ```shell